-The Project Plan should include the sections listed below.
-Include sufficient information in the Project Plan and in any appendix to facilitate an effective review.
-Be specific and informative and avoid redundancies.
-Sections A, B, and C together should total no more than four single-spaced pages.
+The Project Plan should include the sections listed below and provide sufficient information in the Project Plan and in any appendix to facilitate an effective review.
+Applicants are encouraged to be specific and informative and avoid redundancies.
+Sections A, B, and C together should total no more than 6 single-spaced pages.
 The Institute reserves the right not to consider proposals that exceed this limit.
 Appendices may be provided as supplementary information, but review will be based mainly on the information provided in the Project Plan.
 Section D should be concise but adequately detailed to permit critical evaluation.
-There is no limit on page number for Section D. All sections should use an 11-point font size or larger and 1-inch margins.
+There is no limit on page number for Section D. All sections should use a minimum 11-point font size or larger and 1-inch margins.

-A. Objectives
+A. Objectives and Information About the Research Team

 State concisely and realistically what the research described in this application is intended to accomplish and/or what hypothesis is to be tested.
+This section should include also the information listed on page 6 of the RFA on the team qualification and general plan for the study (see page 13).
+Application missing this information will not be considered.